 The Missoula College ASN program is approved by the Montana State Board of Nursing (MT BON) (www.nurse.mt.gov), 301 South Park Avenue, Suite 401, PO Box 220513, Helena, MT, 59620-0513; 406-841-2380.

-- NURSING STUDENTS FUNDRAISE for HUMANITARIAN AID TRIP in May 2020: Missoula College nursing students will return to the Dominican Republic to work with an oppressed Haitian community that centers on an orphanage.
-The students and accompanying nursing faculty will administer aid and provide healthcare education to the community which has little to no access to healthcare services or clean water and face language, cultural, and socioeconomic barriers.
-More details available at Nursing Students for Humanitarian Aid.
+With the exception of May 2020 and May 2021 due to COVID-19, Missoula College nursing students travel to the Dominican Republic to work with an oppressed Haitian community that centers on an orphanage.
+The students and accompanying nursing faculty administer aid and provide healthcare education to the community, which has little-to-no access to healthcare services or clean water, and, additionally, face language, cultural, and socioeconomic barriers.
+More details and donation opportunities available at Nursing Students for Humanitarian Aid.

-- To make an appointment with one of the pre-nursing advisors, students access the appointment scheduler online via the UM Starfish system (http://www.umt.edu/starfish).
+- To make an appointment with one of the pre-nursing advisors, students access the appointment scheduler online via the Navigate for Students system (https://www.umt.edu/navigate/for-students).
 The website provides step-by-step instructions on how to schedule an appointment.

 As the guiding principle for the Missoula College Nursing Program, the mission statement is to provide an excellent and dynamic learning environment through creative educational and clinical opportunities.
 This will prepare graduates for today's practice as competent and caring nurses who assist in meeting the diverse health care needs for local and global communities.
 The Missoula College Nursing Program pursues fulfillment of their mission through the five UM Core Themes by: